• Skip to primary navigation

 Caramelized Black Pepper Fish from Vietnam is an excellent dish that's easy to cook at home.
 There aren’t a lot of ingredients – the flavor comes from caramelized sugar, fish sauce, shallots, and lots of black pepper.
 Serve it with steamed white rice and a simple green vegetable.
 Dinner in 30 minutes.

-In this recipe, the sugar is cooked with fish sauce - a staple in Vietnamese cuisine.
-Surprisingly, fish sauce isn't fishy tasting.
-The fermentation process that's used to make the fish sauce, or nam pla, gives it a deep complex umami mix of sweet, salty, sour, and even a bit nutty.
+In this recipe, the sugar is cooked with fish sauce, a staple ingredient in Vietnamese cuisine.
+Despite its name, fish sauce isn’t fishy; the fermentation process gives it a deep, complex umami flavor that’s salty, subtly sweet, and slightly nutty.

 Caramelized Black Pepper Fish from Vietnam is an excellent dish that's easy to cook at home.
 There aren’t a lot of ingredients – the flavor comes from caramelized sugar, fish sauce, shallots, and lots of black pepper.
 Serve it with steamed white rice and a simple green vegetable.
 Dinner in 30 minutes.